Azure/apiforfhir-migration-tool/FHIR-data-migration-tool-docs/disaster-recovery.md

 			https://<<WORKSPACE_NAME>>-<<FHIR_SERVICE_NAME>>.fhir.azurehealthcareapis.com/
 			```

-4. Storage account needs to be set as both the export location for Azure API for FHIR and the import location for Azure Health Data Services FHIR service (5 and 6 below).
+4. Storage account needs to be set as both the export location for Azure API for FHIR or Azure Health Data Services FHIR service and the import location for Azure Health Data Services FHIR service (5 and 6 below).
-  - Note: The migration tool supports migration with Azure API for FHIR and Azure Health Data Services FHIR servers that are within the same subscription or across different subscriptions, as long as they are in the same Tenant ID.
-In both scenarios, please make sure that the same storage account is configured as export and import configurations for Azure API for FHIR and Azure Health Data Services FHIR server.
+  - Note: The migration tool supports migration with Azure API for FHIR or Azure Health Data Services FHIR service and Azure Health Data Services FHIR servers that are within the same subscription or across different subscriptions, as long as they are in the same Tenant ID.
+In both scenarios, please make sure that the same storage account is configured as export and import configurations for Azure API for FHIR or Azure Health Data Services FHIR service and Azure Health Data Services FHIR server.
-5. Configure [$export](https://learn.microsoft.com/azure/healthcare-apis/azure-api-for-fhir/configure-export-data) on the origin Azure API for FHIR server.
+5. Configure [$export](https://learn.microsoft.com/azure/healthcare-apis/azure-api-for-fhir/configure-export-data) on the origin Azure API for FHIR server or Azure Health Data Services FHIR service([$export](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/export-data)).
 Make sure that the intermediate Azure storage account that you plan to use for this migration is selected as the $export storage account for FHIR instance.
-You can do this by configuring [$export](https://learn.microsoft.com/azure/healthcare-apis/azure-api-for-fhir/configure-export-data) on the source FHIR instance (Azure API for FHIR server).
-If you do not already have a storage account, create a new storage account and follow the steps for configuring [$export](https://learn.microsoft.com/azure/healthcare-apis/azure-api-for-fhir/configure-export-data) to select that storage account.
+You can do this by configuring export on the source FHIR instance Azure API for FHIR server [$export](https://learn.microsoft.com/azure/healthcare-apis/azure-api-for-fhir/configure-export-data) or Azure Health Data Services FHIR service ([$export](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/configure-export-data)).
+If you do not already have a storage account, create a new storage account and follow the steps for configuring export to select that storage account.

 6. Configure [$import](https://learn.microsoft.com/azure/healthcare-apis/fhir/configure-import-data) on the destination FHIR instance (Azure Health Data Service FHIR service server) with the same storage account as the import location, and set import mode to incremental mode.

 > [!IMPORTANT]
 > Please ensure that your $import is set to **incremental import mode** in order for the migration tool to work.
-If needed, you may switch back to initial import mode post-migration.
 Set incremental import mode following these [configuration settings](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/configure-import-data#step-3b-set-import-configuration-for-incremental-import-mode) and [parameter value](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/import-data#body).
 Learn more about incremental and initial import [here](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/import-data).

 ## Extra prerequisites needed (advanced scenarios)
 You may have certain advanced scenarios surrounding your migration that may require more configuration or steps.
 We have listed a few of these scenarios below with instructions.
 If you have other scenarios that are not listed here, please submit a Github issue and we can take a look for consideration!